Closed strings in a class of pp-wave spacetimes and the memory effect: Worldsheet geometry and memory

 The Ricci scalar ${\cal R}$ of the two dimensional worldsheet also undergoes a change in character after the passage of the pulse.
 Recall that the expression for the Ricci scalar in terms of the conformal factor $\Omega^2$ is

 The denominator factor in the above expression can lead to a worldsheet singularity where $\Omega^2=0$.
-Thus, a singularity exists prior to the arrival of the pulse, but gets removed after the passage of the pulse.
+Thus, singularities always exist prior to the arrival of the pulse, but may get removed (depending on the value of $T$ for the pulse) after its passage.

-Both the above features-- (a) metric becoming non-degenerate and (b) the worldsheet singularites being removed --- are `permanent changes' caused by the gravitational wave pulse.
-Thus, apart from the change of shape of the circular string to an elliptical one, we also see changes in the worldsheet geometry which seem to add on to the character of `memory'.
+Both the above features-- (a) metric becoming non-degenerate everywhere and (b) the worldsheet singularites being removed --- are `permanent changes' which could possibly be caused by the gravitational wave pulse.
+Thus, apart from the change of shape of the circular string, we may also see changes in the worldsheet geometry which seem to add on to the character of `memory'.

-One can visualise the two dimensional surface of the worldsheet by embedding it in a three dimensional background.
+One can visualise the two dimensional surface of the worldsheet by embedding it in a three dimensional Euclidean background.
 The string worldsheet however is a two dimensional surface in the four dimensional pp-wave spacetime, which, as we noted before, is just flat spacetime before and after the duration of the pulse.
-We show the embedded (in a three dimensional background) worldsheet geometry in Figures 6,7 and 8.
-Figure 6 shows the embedding ($x(\tau,\sigma), y(\tau,\sigma), u(\tau) = \frac{1}{\sqrt{2}} \tau$) before the arrival of the pulse.
-One can see the presence of singularities on the worldsheet at locations where it collapses to a point.
-As mentioned before, it is a pulsating string.
-Here, i.e. prior to the arrival of the pulse, the embedding ($x(\tau,\sigma), y(\tau,\sigma), v(\tau) = \frac{1}{\sqrt{2}} \tau$) is the same as the $xyu$ embedding.
+Embeddings as hypersurfaces in Euclidean space can therefore provide only a partial visualisation.
+We show the embedded (in a three dimensional background) sections of the worldsheet geometry in Figures 7-9.